briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 > Standard error of the mean: 1.99590532404

-A single S.E.M. will usually envelop 68% of the possible replicate means and two S.E.M.s envelop 95% of the possible replicate means.
-Two S.E.M.s are called the "estimated 95% confidence interval."
+A single SEM will usually envelop 68% of the possible replicate means and two SEMs envelop 95% of the possible replicate means.
+Two SEMs are called the "estimated 95% confidence interval."
 The confidence interval is estimated because the exact width depend on how many replicates you have; this approximation is good when you have more than 20 replicates.

 ### Mann-Whitney-Wilcoxon (MWW) RankSum test

 The MWW RankSum test is a useful test to determine if two distributions are significantly different or not.
 Unlike the t-test, the RankSum test does not assume that the data are normally distributed, potentially providing a more accurate assessment of the datasets.

 As an example, let's say we want to determine if the results of the two following experiments significantly differ or not:

 	import numpy as np